hopsparser/hopsparser/scripts/README.md

 train and test set.
 It will also create a summary of the performances of the various runs in `{out_dir}/summary.tsv`.

+You can also specify a number of rand seeds with `--rand-seeds seed1,seed2,…`, in which case the summary will report descriptive statistics (mean, standard deviation…) for every configuration, treebank and additional args combination and ``{out_dir}/best` will contain the results of the best runs.

 The `--device` flag is used to specify the devices available to train on as comma-separated list.
 The script runs in a rudimentary task queue which distributes the train runs among these devices: every run waits until a device is available, then grab it, trains on it and releases it once it is done.